 Sound baths are believed to have numerous healing properties, including reduced anxiety and stress, better mental clarity, improved energy and more restful sleep.
 Participants also report alleviation of physical pain, positive emotions and inspiration of creativity.

 Like yoga or meditation, most practitioners offer solo sound bath sessions, in which the participant is one on one with the instructor, or group sessions, which are typically limited in size.
-Doran says her group sessions are no more than 20 participants.
+Doran said her group sessions are no more than 20 participants.

 The Science Behind the Beats